mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This subroutine is executed with the ServerDescription from
-an RSSecondary, RSArbiter, or RSOther when the TopologyType is ReplicaSetWithPrimary
+an RSSecondary, RSArbiter, or RSOther when the TopologyType is ReplicaSetWithPrimary:

 .. code-block:: python